sfnxboy/Neural-Networks-and-Deep-Learning-Models/README.md

 # Output layer
 nn_new1.add(tf.keras.layers.Dense(units=1, activation="sigmoid"))
 ```
 This model had the following performance: `loss: 0.5557 - accuracy: 0.7255`.
 Again, an insignificant change.
+Adding a third hidden layer did not change the performance of the model by much.
+In my fourth attempt to build a model I changed the activation function of the second hidden layer to a sigmoid function, the results are as follows: `loss: 0.5526 - accuracy: 0.7258`.

+### Summary
 A rule of thumb is that if your test accuracy score is larger than your training accuracy score, there is a chance that your model promotes over fitting.
 This happens to be the case for all four models I built and ran.
-Nonetheless, my performance metrics could not reach a standard I was satisfied with, albiet the model was overfitting.
+Nonetheless, my performance metrics could not reach a standard I was satisfied with, albiet all models were likely overfit.
 This may be the case because there is a noisy feature that is confusing the machine, or because the data itself does not contain enough information for the machine.

 ## Notes